bill-mca/bill-mca.github.io/markdown-publishing.md

 As described above, my habit of authoring in markdown fell apart towards the end of semester 1.
 I didn't get any practice using Pandoc to pull together complicated documents because I didn't have the content in markdown format.

 #### November 2024
-*Accomplished but also... goal changed*
+*Accomplished but also... goal transcended*

 I made a lot of progress towards learning how to publish good quality documents from my Markdown.
 However, my conception of this goal also changed somewhat.